-A note about the brine: This is a small-batch, handmade, artisan product, which naturally results in variation.
-Sometimes the brine does not quite make it through the entire roast so what you are seeing is a small spot of un-brined pork.
+This is a small-batch, handmade, artisan product, which naturally results in variation.
+Sometimes the brine does not quite make it through the entire roast so what you are seeing is a small spot of less-brined pork.

 This is purely aesthetic and does not affect the quality of the ham.
 Your roast will still be delicious!